postsharp/Metalama.Documentation/conceptual/Aspects/Diagnostics.md

 ## Validating the target code after all aspects have been applied

-When the `BuildAspect` method of your aspect is execute, it sees the code model as it was _before_ the aspect was applied.
+When the `BuildAspect` method of your aspect is executed, it sees the code model as it was _before_ the aspect was applied.

 If you need to validate the code after all aspects have been applied, see <xref:validation>.